FUNDED BY Department of Defense (CA240267)

 FUNDED BY National Institutes of Health (NIH) U54 CA221704(5)

-The aim of this study is to understand and examine the interrelationships between sexual functioning, sexual relationships, sexual self-concept, and self-esteem among young adult sexual and gender minority (SGM) cancer survivors.
+The purpose of this research study is to find out more about life after cancer, specifically to understand the interrelationship of sexual functioning, sexual self-concept, and self-esteem for young adult cancer survivors.

 Role: PI - Megan Wirtz; Mentor - Jennifer Ford, PhD